 All CYS personnel receive standardized orientation training before they are allowed to work directly with children/youth.
 The orientation includes such topics as applicable regulations and installation policies, child health and safety (to include CPR, First Aid, Medication Administration, Communicable Diseases and Sudden Infant Death Syndrome), Child Abuse identification, reporting and prevention; age appropriate guidance and discipline; parent and Family Relations, Health and Sanitation procedures, and Orientation.
+My Teaching Strategies on conducting Assessments of Young Children, and Orientation.
 In addition to the orientation, all direct care staff must complete foundation training.
 The training is ongoing and competency based.
 Assessments are completed to ensure staff comprehend and demonstrate the knowledge and skills learned from training.
+Annual Training requirements, CYS Professionals, Management and Training Specialist are required to complete 24 hours of Annual Training Yearly.